thelfer/tfel/docs/web/install.md

 The creation of binary packages are detailled [here](packages.html).

+A quick way of installing `TFEL` on `Ubuntu` systems is given in Section
+@sec:QuickUbuntu.

 `TFEL` is known to work on standard architectures implemented by the Intel and AMD processors, either 32 or 64 bits.
 As no specific instructions relative to the underlying architecture is used in the